 Pressure sensitive labels can be made from a variety of materials, including paper, plastic, and foil, and they can be printed in a range of colors and designs.
 They are easy to apply and remove, making them a popular choice for labeling products in many industries.

-Packaging University in Toronto September 26-27th 2023 Reserve your Spot Now!
 Smart Labels and NFC: Enhancing Customer Engagement Before and After the Sale With the advancement of technology, companies are constantly exploring ways to enhance the customer experience.
 One way to achieve this is through the use of smart labels and NFC technology.
-Smart labels […]
+Smart labels are a type of RFID label that uses near field communication […]

 2-ply labels are becoming increasingly popular in the pharmaceutical industry due to their ability to provide expanded content and additional information on small packaging.
 The use of 2-ply labels allows pharmaceutical companies to include more information on their products without having to increase the size of the packaging, which can be particularly important for products that need to be small and portable.